 - Eoin Mackall works in algebraic geometry and algebraic K-theory.
 He was a student of Nikita Karpenko at the University of Alberta.
 His mentor is Niranjan Ramachandran.

 - Zehua Zhao is a student of Benjamin Dodson at Johns Hopkins and works in dispersive PDE, especially nonlinear Schrödinger equations.
-His mentor will be Matei Machedon and he will also interact with others in our dispersive PDE group such as Manoussos Grillakis.
+His mentor is Matei Machedon.